Fenced Frame

 Note: This algorithm can be invoked from while in parallel or while on a Document's main thread.
 To handle the in parallel invocation correctly, we invoke fetch with useParallelQueue set to true when the optional response-handling algorithm is used, otherwise there is no need to do this even when this algorithm is running in parallel in other instances.

-In order to report an event using a fenced frame reporter reporter with a FenceReportingDestination destination, and a destination event event, run these steps:
+In order to report an event using a fenced frame reporter reporter with a FenceReportingDestination destination, an origin request initiator, a referrer policy initiator referrer policy, and a destination event event, run these steps:

 1. Let metadata be reporter’s fenced frame reporting metadata reference.